Trader Support: supporting traders throughout renewal

 The Business Mentors will be provided through the Small Business Mentoring Service (SBMS), an independent not-for-profit industry service provider.
 For over 30 years SBMS has delivered face to face support to the small, micro and nano business sector of Victoria.
 SBMS’s Business Mentors have diverse and interesting backgrounds and offer wide experience across a full range of business topics.

 Are the Business Mentors independent?

 The Small Business Mentoring Service (SBMS) will provide a completely confidential service to market traders.

 What about financial assistance?

-Financial assistance is an important component of the overall Trader Connect program.
-Whilst Council and QVM Pty Ltd will minimise the effect of the QVMPR Program works (the works) on traders to the greatest extent possible, the financial assistance is available to traders where the effect of the works cannot be adequately mitigated and have resulted in a demonstrable impact on the trader’s profit during the period of the works.
+Financial assistance is an important component of the overall Trader Support program.
+Whilst Council and QVM Pty Ltd will minimise the effect of the QVMPR Program works on traders to the greatest extent possible, the financial assistance is available to traders where the effect of the works cannot be adequately mitigated and have resulted in a demonstrable impact on the trader’s profit during the period of the works.
 More detail regarding financial assistance, including how to make a financial claim, the criteria and the assessment process is available in the “Financial Assistance” section of this page.

 How do traders make a financial claim?

-How long will Trader Connect run for?
+How long will Trader Support run for?

-Trader Connect will be freely available to all market lease and licence holders that operate in the market for the duration of the renewal program.
+Trader Support will be freely available to all market lease and licence holders that operate in the market for the duration of the renewal program.
 The City of Melbourne wants small businesses to succeed and thrive throughout renewal, and has committed at least $8 million to assist traders to operate, grow and innovate their businesses throughout the renewal program.